sara-sabr/technology-budgeting/handbook.md

 To determine if your budget office or your leadership has the experience to consider software requests or lead software projects, start by asking around.
 All but the smallest agencies will have technical staff who can join project leadership, although vanishingly few budget offices currently employ software developers.

 If you don’t currently have the knowledge you need in-house, you’ll need to hire someone who does — even if only seasonally or on contract.
 A developer or designer with experience building modern software, ideally for government, is your best bet.
 Also, consider authorizing one or more employees to spend some of their training time learning the basics of agile software development.
-Departments are encouraged to support their stuff, or start initiatives, aimed at promoting understanding of basic mordern software development concepts.
+Departments are encouraged to support their stuff, or start initiatives (such as bootcamps), aimed at promoting understanding of foundational modern software development concepts.
 For example, the IT Strategy team from within IITB has begun working in collaboration with the Research and Development team to create a [Contiuous Learning application](https://github.com/sara-sabr/ContinuousLearningApp), intended to help spread knowledge of, and measure knowledge of, foundational development practices within the department.

-— there are coding (TO-DO)"bootcamps" throughout the U.S., including some online-only options.

 The personnel cost of bringing in a developer or upskilling your current employees is miniscule in comparison to spending on technology.
 And once an employee has monitored an agile project from start to finish, they’ll be better equipped to consider future budget requests for custom software.

-Likewise, mission agencies must directly employ enough developers that they can oversee the work being done by vendors.
+Organizations must directly employ enough developers that they can oversee the work being done by vendors.
 They’ll represent the contracting officer, ensuring that vendors’ work is of a high quality and that vendors are working on the right things.

 Although software is never "done" — you’ll always need to adapt to changing technology, policy, regulations, laws, and user needs — there will be a point when you need far fewer developers to continue that work.
 At that point it becomes especially important to have multiple agency employees who fully grasp the software, who are capable of maintaining it.

 For larger projects, you’ll need to contract for a development team indefinitely, under the oversight of a government product owner.
-Under waterfall, this travels under the name of "Operations and Maintenance," but under agile, O&amp;M is simply continued user research, design, software development, etc.<sup id="reference-9"><a href="#footnote-9">9</a></sup>
+Under waterfall, this travels under the name of "Operations and Maintenance," but under agile, O&amp;M is simply continued user research, design, software development, etc.<sup id="reference-11"><a href="#footnote-11">11</a></sup>

 #### Checklist